 We are living in an unprecedented period of global displacement – the highest level on record, according to the UNHCR (UN Refugee Agency) – with over 65 million people around the world who have been forced from home.
 That’s a number almost double Canada’s entire population!

 Canada has responded to the international crisis by receiving more refugees than in recent years, including resettling more than 34,000 people from Syria.
 Christian congregations are welcoming newcomers with assistance in housing and transition to a new culture.
-Christian refugee organizations such as Kinbrace, birthed out of Grandview Calvary Baptist in Vancouver, and Matthew House in Toronto (see page 24) are key contributors nationally
+Christian refugee organizations such as Kinbrace, birthed out of Grandview Calvary Baptist in Vancouver, and Matthew House in Toronto are key contributors nationally in refugee support.

 At the same time, there are misgivings and concerns within our country.
 We can be swayed by fear-producing rhetoric – ‘We are being swamped by refugees!’
 ‘Some may be terrorists!’
 We would do well to remember that most refugees are here because they are fleeing persecution, conflict, and possibly death.
 Most would return to their homeland in a heartbeat, if they could.
 Refugees are here because they are desperate.
 They have lost virtually everything and now they are seeking our hospitality.
 Each one is precious in God’s sight – each has a name, a history, and hope for a better future.